 Discuss Maisie Dobbs by Jacqueline Winspear, a 2Book Topeka selection.
 It's 1929 and Maisie Dobbs has risen from humble beginnings to become a nurse and now a private investigator.
 But her first case threatens to undo her as secrets from the war and her past are uncovered.
 Questions - email@example.com

 Let's talk about the Great American Read, from PBS.
 100 books made the list, and one was voted as the winner.
 What did you think of the list?
 Anything missing, any surprises?
 What are your all-time favorite books?
 Share your thoughts and add to your to-read pile in this community conversation.

-What Does the Fox Read? is a public book club providing a unique atmosphere for a lively discussion.
 Explore interesting literature, authors, fun people, good food and book-themed drink specials.
 Email firstname.lastname@example.org for upcoming titles.
 [21+]

 Read 2Book selection Maisie Dobbs by Jacqueline Winspear.
 Meet a former servant who starts her own business as a psychologist and private investigator in 1929 London after spending World War I at the front as a nurse in this 2003 Agatha Award winning historical mystery novel.
 Questions - email@example.com